Andyrooooo/fullstack_svelte_app/README.md

 ![Screenshot 2024-04-10 222109](https://github.com/Andyrooooo/fullstack_svelte_app/assets/97576252/b1f07541-10a7-43aa-83fc-2cc105111b73)
 ```

 ### "Filter By" Endpoint
 ![Screenshot 2024-04-29 192456](https://github.com/Andyrooooo/fullstack_svelte_app/assets/97576252/203da9b4-a2f4-4698-bab3-eb541025b1d6)
 #### This filter will be located to the right of the heart button.
-This endpoint will grab all the cuisine, street, and restaurant names from the database and put them into a filter modal. when you open a modal you can click and one of the options to filter the displayed restaurants with that filter to find all in the database that match its criteria.
+This endpoint will grab all the cuisine, street, and restaurant names from the database and put them into a filter modal. when you open a modal you can click and one of the options to filter the displayed restaurants with that filter to find all in the database that match its criteria.(due to size I have only included the HTML)
 ```html
 HTML
 {#if filterOpen}